-The Governing Body is an identified Governor who will have an oversight of special educational needs provision in the school and to ensure that the full Governing Body is kept informed of how the school is meeting the statutory requirements.
+The Governing Body has an identified Governor who will have an oversight of special educational needs provision in the school and to ensure that the full Governing Body is kept informed of how the school is meeting the statutory requirements.
 This link Governor will meet at least termly with the SENDCo.

-Senior Leadership Team
+Senior Leadership Team (SLT)

-Headteacher: Mr S. Beeley SLT Link: Mrs L. Cooper
+Headteacher: Mr S. Beeley Deputy Headteacher: Mrs L. Jaunbocus- Cooper